Here are a few of our memorable winter adventures and 7 important winter camping tips to help you really enjoy the season.

 Or maybe he wanted to get warm inside our RV.

-I took him out at sunup and he stopped, sniffed the air, and had the hackles on his neck raised.
-I didn’t know why at the time but Michelle, a volunteer who later joined us at the crossing, said dogs typically are very spooked by wolves.
+I took him out at sunup, and he stopped, sniffed the air, and had the hackles on his neck raised.
+I didn’t know why at the time, but Michelle, a volunteer who later joined us at the crossing, said dogs are typically very spooked by wolves.

 “Sometimes a sled dog team will stop and lie right down when wolves are around,” she said.
-She’s was a musher herself, from Minneapolis, and said the same black wolf, along with a female, were in the same area the previous year.
+She was a musher herself, from Minneapolis, and said the same black wolf, along with a female, were in the same area the previous year.

-As to the RV, we couldn’t have been more comfortable.
-I had the heat on, of course.
-And we also had a small little ceramic heater running, too.
-We had solar power and lithium batteries and, even in that severe cold, boondocking in the woods with no hookups, the inside was a cozy 68 degrees.
+Even in that severe cold, boondocking in the woods with no hookups, the inside was a cozy 68 degrees.
 Getting your heat organized – especially if you're boondocking – is probably one of the most important winter camping tips.

-That sled dog race along the Minnesota north shore may have been our most memorable winter RV camping adventure but it was not the only one.
+That sled dog race along the Minnesota north shore may have been our most memorable winter RV camping adventure, but it was not the only one.

 Tahquamenon Falls State Park